ottipc/wikijs_pc_backup/manuals/freelancer-database.md

 **this is critical for us to be able to search and find the right people when needed** - please add every detail found in CV

-Development - write every programming language, tools, frameworks
+if related to Development - write every programming language, tools, frameworks

-Design - ex: InDesign, Photoshop, Adobe, Sketch.
+if related to Design - ex: InDesign, Photoshop, Adobe, Sketch.
 If designers also have front ent dev skills - write them down!

 #### CV